 - Experience one specific location intensively

-- Perfect for Komodo exploration with its shorter cruise options
+- Perfect for dragon islands exploration with shorter cruise options

-- Komodo's compact area allows comprehensive coverage in less time
+- Compact areas allow comprehensive coverage in less time

 - Foundation for understanding Indonesian diving diversity